 Women and men have access to the same jobs.
 They are entitled to the same salary and the same working conditions for equal work.

 Employers may not discriminate on the basis of sex.

-Women have the same economic autonomy as men.
-A woman may choose to live alone and earn money to meet her needs.
+Women and men have the same economic autonomy and may choose to live alone and earn money to meet their needs.

 Women may, by themselves:

 - Find a job

 - Run for election as a candidate